Logarithmic resolution via multi-weighted blow-ups: Examples and further remarks

 \begin{example} Consider $Y = \AA^{3;2} = \Spec(\NN^2 \to \kk[x,\underline{y},\underline{z}])$.
-Then we have $\max\inv(I) = (2,\infty)$, and $J(I) = (x^2,\underline{y}^2\underline{z},\underline{z}^3)$.
-The multi-weighted blow-up $\pi \colon Y' := \Bl_{J(I)}Y \to Y$ is \emph{schematically} the same as the one in Example~\ref{EX:newton-non-degenerate}, and we still have \eqref{E:newton-non-degenerate} (but $x'$ is no longer underlined) and logarithmic resolution of singularities in one step. \end{example}
+Then we have $\max\inv(I) = (2,\infty)$ and $J(I) = (x^2,\underline{y}^2\underline{z},\underline{z}^3)$.
+The multi-weighted blow-up $\pi \colon Y' := \Bl_{J(I)}Y \to Y$ is schematically the same as the one in Example~\ref{EX:newton-non-degenerate}, and we still have \eqref{E:newton-non-degenerate} (but $x'$ is no longer underlined) and logarithmic resolution of singularities in one step. \end{example}

 \begin{example} Next, consider $Y = \AA^{3;0}$ (trivial logarithmic structure).
 Then $\max\inv(I) = (2,3,3)$, and $\underline{J}(I)_\bullet = (x^{1/3},y^{1/2},z^{1/2})$.
 The multi-weighted blow-up $\pi \colon Y' := \Bl_{J(I)}Y \to Y$ is the weighted blow-up of Example~\ref{EX:weighted-blow-ups}.
-By the equations therein, the total transform of $I$ is: We have $\sD^{\leq 1}(I') = (x',y'z',y'^2+3z'^2,z'^3)$ which is the unit ideal on the $x'$-chart, $y'$-chart, and $z'$-chart of $Y'$.
-Thus, we have $\max\inv(I') = (1) < (\infty) = \max\inv(I)$, i.e. logarithmic resolution of singularities in one step. \end{example}
+By the equations therein, the total transform of $I$ is We have $\sD^{\leq 1}(I') = (x',y'z',y'^2+3z'^2,z'^3)$, which is the unit ideal on the $x'$-chart, $y'$-chart, and $z'$-chart of~$Y'$.
+Thus, we have $\max\inv(I') = (1) < (\infty) = \max\inv(I)$, \textit{i.e.} logarithmic resolution of singularities in one step. \end{example}

-\begin{remark} Example~\ref{EX:newton-non-degenerate-modified-2} is also part of a more general phenomenon: namely, $X = V(I)$ has a $(3,2,2)$-weighted homogeneous isolated singularity at $0 \in \AA^3$, and hence, should be resolved after the $(3,2,2)$-weighted blow-up of $\AA^3$ in $0$.
-From the viewpoint of the \emph{monodromy conjecture} of Denef--Loeser \cite{denef-loeser-zeta-functions}, this resolution is ``\emph{more minimal}'' than the one in Example~\ref{EX:newton-non-degenerate}, since it has one less exceptional divisor, namely the one corresponding to the \emph{$B_1$-facet} \cite[Definition 3]{lemahieu-van-proeyen-nondegenerate-surface-singularities} of the Newton polyhedron of $(f)$.
+\begin{remark} Example~\ref{EX:newton-non-degenerate-modified-2} is also part of a more general phenomenon: namely, $X = V(I)$ has a $(3,2,2)$-weighted homogeneous isolated singularity at $0 \in \AA^3$, and hence its singularities are resolved after the $(3,2,2)$-weighted blow-up of $\AA^3$ in $0$.
+From the viewpoint of the \emph{monodromy conjecture} of Denef--Loeser, see \cite{denef-loeser-zeta-functions}, this resolution is ``more minimal'' than the one in Example~\ref{EX:newton-non-degenerate} since it has one less exceptional divisor, namely the one corresponding to the \emph{$B_1$-facet}, see \cite[Definition 3]{lemahieu-van-proeyen-nondegenerate-surface-singularities}, of the Newton polyhedron of~$(f)$.
 This begs the question of whether in general and to what extent Theorem~\ref{T:newton-non-degenerate} can be refined in this direction.
-This is currently being pursued by the second named author. \end{remark}
+This is pursued in \cite{quek-motivic-monodromy-conjecture}. \end{remark}